Asymptotically Achieving Centralized Rate on the Decentralized Network MISO Channel: Problem Formulation

+\cmtblu{We focus on a particular CSIT configuration where each TX knows the whole channel matrix with the same precision.
+This setting is denoted as the \emph{Sorted CSIT setting}, as the TXs can be sorted by level of average precision.
 Let us denote the estimate of the channel matrix $\bH$ available at TX~$j$ as $\bHH^{(j)}\in\Cb^{K\times N_T}$.
-Then, we model the D-CSIT configuration such that $\bHH^{(j)}$ is given by \eqm{ \bHH^{(j)} \triangleq \sqrt{1 - Z^{{(j)}}}\ \bH + \sqrt{Z^{(j)}}\ \bDelta^{(j)}, } where $\bDelta^{(j)} \triangleq [\bdelta^{(j)}_1, \,\dots,\,\bdelta^{(j)}_K]^\Trans$ is a random matrix that encloses the additive estimation noise whose elements are i.i.d. as $\CN(0,1)$ and independent of $\bH$, and $Z^{{(j)}}$ is a deterministic value that denotes the variance scaling of the estimation noise with respect to the SNR.
-Importantly, $Z^{{(j)}}$ characterizes the average accuracy of the estimate at TX~$j$, that is assumed to remain constant.
+Then, we model the D-CSIT configuration such that the estimate $\bHH^{(j)}$ is given by \eqm{ \bHH^{(j)} \triangleq \sqrt{1 - Z^{{(j)}}}\ \bH + \sqrt{Z^{(j)}}\ \bDelta^{(j)}, } where $\bDelta^{(j)} \triangleq [\bdelta^{(j)}_1, \,\dots,\,\bdelta^{(j)}_K]^\Trans$ is a random matrix that contains the additive estimation noise and whose elements are i.i.d. as $\CN(0,1)$.
+The matrix $\bDelta^{(j)}$ is independent of $\bH$. $Z^{{(j)}}$ is a deterministic value that represents the variance scaling of the estimation noise with respect to the SNR.
+Importantly, $Z^{{(j)}}$ characterizes the average precision of the estimate at TX~$j$, which is assumed to remain constant.

+From~\eqref{eq:dcsit_model0}, we can see that the variance scaling $Z^{(j)}$ at a given TX is the same for all the channel coefficients.
+This model encloses e.g. a scenario in which a main multi- or massive-antenna base station serves a set of users with the help of some single or multi-antenna remote radio-head or simple TXs, as depicted in Fig.~\ref{fig:scenario_case_2}.